C4AI/Integrating-Question-Answering-and-Text-to-SQL-in-Portuguese/README.md

 ## Classifier

+Two different text classifiers were teste: Naive Bayes and BERTimbau.
+Both were trained using cross-validation and the files can be found in the Classifier folder.

 ## Factual Question Answering System – BM25+PTT5

 We utilized a Retriever-Reader model based on the work of Cacao et al. For more information check their work: https://github.com/C4AI/deepage

 The implementation of training codes can be found in the BM25-PTT5 folder.

 The system works using BM25 as the retriever and the file *Prepare_Elastic.ipynb* is used to upload the corpus in the elastic search.
 To prepare the questions for training PTT5, it is necessary to run *Prepare_Questions.ipynb* file.